hbilen/dynamic-image-nets/README.md

     main_train
     ```
 ## CNN Models
-The models, that are used in the journal, can be found [here](http://groups.inf.ed.ac.uk/hbilen-data/data/resnext50_dicnn.tar).
+The models for the UCF101 dataset, that are used in the journal, can be found [here](http://groups.inf.ed.ac.uk/hbilen-data/data/resnext50_dicnn.tar).

 ## Citing Dynamic Image Networks